 Firefighters used a hydraulic platform to reach the cat and showed … Continue reading…

 A barn owl has been rescued from a disused building in Pontyates by RSPCA Cymru.

-The animal welfare charity was alerted after members of the public spotted the stranded sheep in a meadow, with water current either side of the animals.
+Officers from the animal welfare charity were alerted after members of the public spotted the owl in the front window of the property in the Gwendraeth Valley village.

 RSPCA Cymru attended the scene – and made local enquiries to track down the owner of the building, and gain access to the trapped owl.